 Please note: the list below is not exhaustive but is intended as guidance only.
-All vets should continue to use their professional judgement and risk assess individual cases, keeping clear clinical notes.
+All vets should continue to use their professional judgement and risk assess individual cases, keeping clear clinical notes and taking into account the timeframe of the lockdown.